Shell results kick off weak quarter for oil majors

 LONDON Weaker oil and gas prices took their toll on Royal Dutch Shell's (RDSa.L) second-quarter profits while extra maintenance costs on high-margin U.S. Gulf production drove earnings below analysts' expectations.

-Shell, the second largest of the western world oil "majors" behind Exxon Mobil (XOM.N) which reports results later on Thursday, said earnings fell to around $5.7 billion from $6.6 billion a year ago on a current cost of supply basis adjusted for special items.
+Shell, the second largest of the western world oil "majors" behind Exxon Mobil (XOM.N) which reports results later on Thursday, said earnings fell to around $5.7 billion (3.6 billion pounds) from $6.6 billion a year ago on a current cost of supply basis adjusted for special items.

 Analysts had predicted around $6.3 billion.